 Saint Brigid of Kildare School provides a traditional and rigorous Catholic education for students in preschool through grade eight.
 As a co-educational, award-winning school in the Diocese of Columbus, we strive for an authentic integration of the Catholic faith and Catholic values within challenging academic experiences.

 Our preschool program offers optimal early childhood educational experiences reflecting the importance of integrating our Catholic faith into daily life.
 Opportunities fostering self-discipline, self-reliance, and self-respect are provided in a comfortable and stimulating environment.
 Our teachers are qualified in early childhood education with extensive practical experience working with young children.
-Preschool classes for our three, four, and five year old children are offered.
-Half-day classes are offered as a two day option (Tuesday and Thursday), three day option (Monday, Wednesday, and Friday) and a pre-kindergarten five day option.
+Preschool classes for our three, four, and five-year-old children are offered.
+Half-day classes are offered as two-day options, three-day options, and a pre-kindergarten five-day option.
 To learn more about our preschool, click here.

 St. Brigid of Kildare School offers three all-day kindergarten classes.

 Our all-day program will offer developmentally appropriate opportunities for kindergarten children which will provide the foundation for spiritual, social and academic skill development.
 St. Brigid kindergarten students are active, participatory learners using exploration, play, investigation, creativity, and guided experiences across all domains of learning.
 Our program provides positive guidance, and a variety of learning contexts including whole group setting, small groups, learning centers and daily routines.